JRavi2/task-manager-fr/README.md

 # Task Manager Frontend

-A simple React frontend for [this](https://github.com/JRavi2/task-manager.git) API.
+A simple React frontend for the [task-manager](https://github.com/JRavi2/task-manager.git) API I made to experiment with React.

 To run install the dependencies with `npm install` and run the server with `npm start`.